-I absolutely love sunflowers.
+I absolutely love sunflowers and a magical sunflower field.
 Beyond smelling like heaven, I have not found another flower that can lift my spirits quite like sunflowers can.
 Their yellow petals are bright and cheery, and they carry a warming glow into the Fall months.
 I love their tall stalks, bright petals that are stretched towards the sun, sunny charm and delightful disposition.

 I find it fascinating that sunflowers really turn to face the sun.
 Both its leaves and flowers are oriented by sunlight.
 The sun was shining brightly during our visit to the sunflower field and it was neat to see every flower turned in the direction of the sun.
 Once the flowers are in full bloom, however, they generally remain facing east.